 There is still a good bit of uncertainty in the Western Conference as well.

 The third-place team in each division holds a slim lead.
 In the Central, the Dallas Stars and St. Louis Blues each have 79 points, with Dallas owning the tiebreaker by having one more win.
 In the Pacific, the Vegas Golden Knights have a four-point lead over the Arizona Coyotes.

-The Stars and Blues should both make the playoffs—although the Minnesota Wild are also in striking distance—but it will be exciting to see which team finishes in the top three in the Central Division.
+The Stars and Blues should both make the playoffs—although the Minnesota Wild are also in striking distance—but it will be exciting to see which team finishes third in the Central Division.

 There's also a chance that either Dallas or St. Louis moves up past the third-place spot in the Central because the division is so tight.
 The Winnipeg Jets only have 86 points, the fewest of any division leader in the NHL.

 The Coyotes have played well since mid-February, moving up to the second wild-card spot by winning 10 of their past 12 games.
 They hold a three-point lead over the Wild, whom they will play for the final time this season March 31.